2025 AGENDA

 Lois Bower-Bjornson, Clean Air Council

-Zachary Mailhot Lois Bower-Bjornson
+Lois Bower-Bjornson Dwayne Purvis

-3:15 PM - 3:45 PM
+3:30 PM - 4:15 PM

 New research reveals a multibillion dollar gap between plugging liabilities and current financial assurances in Ohio, Pennsylvania, and West Virginia.
 This session examines the scale of the problem and proposes state and federal reforms including production-based fees, independent plugging funds, and stronger bonding requirements.
 It also explores how these solutions can support job creation, improve oversight, and reduce long-term risk across the region.